kendallmiller/kendallmiller.github.io/_posts/2023-07-25-picking-ideas-that-win.md

 ### Why not go low?

-If you're thinking of going with a price well below the existing market you are stacking the deck against yourself.
+If you're thinking of going with a price well below the existing market, you are stacking the deck against yourself.
 First, people use _price as a surrogate for quality_ - so if you're cheaper, you're doing less or they're getting less.
 Second, it's trivial for an established player to wipe you out of the market: they just need to come out with a cheaper option.
 At best, you'll be committing yourself to take risks others in the market won't so you can keep costs low - and operating at low margins where there's not a lot of room for mistakes.

 Finally, think about the kind of customers that will go with you because you're the cheapest: These folks are placing cost above all else.
 That often means you may have collections problems with them, they are going to be resistant to upsells, and the feedback they will give you won't be about creating more value but instead how to stay cheap.

 # Why are you uniquely going to succeed?

-Even if you have a great answer to the other questions, if you don't have a reason that your team is uniquely positioned to win customers you probably should pursue another idea.
+Even if you have a great answer to the other questions, if you don't have a reason that your team is uniquely positioned to win customers, you probably should pursue another idea.
 The reason also has to be something about your organization, people, or brand - not that you're good at developing or creating products.
 Why?
 Because _competent execution is available to anyone with a bank account_.
-If you've got everything else in place you can always pay someone to execute for you.
+If you've got everything else in place, you can always pay someone to execute for you.

 A rough rule of thumb when creating a new product is that 20% of your cost will be in the engineering of the product itself.
 The rest goes into sales, marketing, and everything else it takes to get customers to adopt and pay for your product.
 So, even if you outsource development at three times the cost that isn't as bad as it sounds, particularly since the main engineering costs come before the wave of marketing and sales costs.